octoenergy/octoenergy.github.io/_posts/2016-03-23-organising-styles-for-a-react-django-hybrid.markdown

 duplication inside the component file, and allowed me to use styles from another file if I was happy with reducing the level of encapsulation a little.

-However encapsulation means just that; totally encapsulated.
+However, encapsulation means just that; totally encapsulated.

 ## The issue